kathyskead/getting-cleaning-data-project/README.md

 ##Step 3:
 The row_bind() function is used to combine datasets:
-The subject datasets are combined into one dataset named "subjectData" The x test and train datasets are combined into one dataset named "xData".
+*    The subject_test and subject_train datasets are combined into one dataset named "subjectData".
+*    The x_test and x_train datasets are combined into one dataset named "xData".
-The y test and train datasets are combined into one dataset named "yData".
+*    The y_test and y_train datasets are combined into one dataset named "yData".

 ##Step 4:
 The names() function is used to give variables in the datasets names: